Aircraft in fiction: PBY Catalina

-A PBY Catalina features in the 1947 film High Barbaree (also released under the title Enchanted Island) which was directed by Jack Conway, starred Van Johnson and was based on the 1945 novel of the same name by Charles Nordhoff & James Norman Hall.
+A PBY Catalina features in the 1947 film High Barbaree (also released under the title Enchanted Island) which was directed by Jack Conway, starred Van Johnson and was based on the 1945 novel of the same name by Charles Nordhoff and James Norman Hall.
 The film portrays a PBY crew during WW2 in the Pacific.
 During a depth-charge attack on a Japanese submarine, the PBY is damaged and crash-lands in enemy waters, leaving only two survivors, pilot Lt.
 Brooke (Johnson) and navigator Lt.
 Moore (Cameron Mitchell).

 A former Royal Danish Air Force PBY-6A Catalina appeared in the 1976 film Midway.

 A PBY-5A Catalina appeared in the opening sequence of the 1989 Steven Spielberg film Always as a firebomber picking up a water load and bearing down on two startled fishermen.